percona/postgresql-docs/docs/solutions/postgis-deploy.md

     $ curl -LO https://s3.amazonaws.com/s3.cleverelephant.ca/postgis-workshop-2020.zip
     ```

-2. From the folder where the `.shp` files are located, execute the following command and replace the `dbname` value with the name of your database:
+2. Unzip the archive.
+From the folder where the `.shp` files are located, execute the following command and replace the `dbname` value with the name of your database:

     ```{.bash data-prompt="$"}
     shp2pgsql \